rafatuita/dashboard_wiki/Installation.md

 The fastest way of deploying Dashboard has been described in our [README](https://github.com/kubernetes/dashboard/blob/master/README.md).
 It is destined for people that are new to Kubernetes and want to quickly start using Dashboard on AMD64/ARM.
 Other possible setups for more experienced users, that want to know more about our deployment procedure can be found below.

+**IMPORTANT**: When upgrading from older version of Dashboard to 1.7 make sure to delete `ClusterRoleBinding` for `kubernetes-dashboard` Service Account, otherwise Dashboard will have full admin access to the cluster.

 ### Recommended setup

 Full security can be ensured only by accessing Dashboard over HTTPS.
 In order to enable HTTPS mode certificates  need to be passed to the application.
 They can be generated using public trusted Certificate Authorities like